Skip to content

 image

-Note: The version of apm-spring-cloud-gateway must match the specific version of the Spring Cloud Gateway you are using.
+Note: The version of apm-spring-cloud-gateway must correspond to the specific version of the springcloud gateway being used.

 cp /usr/local/df-demo/skywalking/agent/optional-plugins/apm-spring-cloud-gateway-2.1.x-plugin-8.7.0.jar /usr/local/df-demo/skywalking/agent/plugins/